fumitoh/modelx/doc/source/tutorial.rst

 spaces.

-To define dynamic spaces in a parent space,
-You create the space with a parameter function whose signature is used to define space parameters.
+To define dynamic spaces in a parent space, you create the space with a parameter function whose signature is used to define space parameters.
 The parameter function should return, if any, a mapping of parameter names to their arguments, to be pass on to the ``new_space`` method, when the dynamic spaces